 - How can professional singers manage their performance anxiety?

 - How can you help someone who wants to be the best football player in the world?

 - How can an advertising agency increase its creative output?

-On the one hand, you look at individual factors such as self-confidence, concentration, performance anxiety, motivation and flow.
+On the one hand, you will look at individual factors such as self-confidence, concentration, performance anxiety, motivation and flow.
 On the other hand, you study social factors such as group processes, team performance, leadership, coaching, and the role of the media and the public.

 - High performance consultant

-- Mental coach in a dance company
+- Mental coach at a dance company

 - Psychological skills trainer for musicians

 If you wish to specialise as an elite sport psychologist, you are strongly advised to follow the postgraduate trajectory to become a VSPN accredited sport psychologist offered by the Institute for sport and performance psychology (ISPP).